nicolaheld24/Palisades_LiDAR_R/README.md

 The understory analysis shows a predominantly negative change in low-height LiDAR return density between 2023 and 2025.
 Of the analysed vegetation area, 61.4% (270.3 ha) shows a decrease of more than 2 returns/m², while 34.4% (151.3 ha) shows little or no change.
 Only 4.2% (18.4 ha) shows an increase of more than 2 returns/m².

 When separated by vegetation class, the mean change was more negative in Tree/Forest areas (-9.61 returns/m²) than in Scrub/Shrub areas (-6.71 returns/m²).
-The results therefore indicate a substantial reduction in low-height vegetation structure across the study area following the fire.
+The results therefore suggest a substantial reduction in low-height vegetation structure across the study area following the fire.
 However, Class 1 return density represents a LiDAR-based proxy for low-height vegetation structure and should not be interpreted directly as vegetation biomass or cover.

 (See [`04_understory.R`](scripts/04_understory.R)).